hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/SC_clustering_analysis.md

 ## Linear dimensionality reduction

-Next, we perform principal component analysis (PCA) on the scaled data with `RunPCA()`.
-By default, the genes in `seurat@var.genes` are used as input, but can be defined using the `pc.genes` argument. `ProjectPCA()` scores each gene in the dataset (including genes not included in the PCA) based on their correlation with the calculated components.
+Next, we perform principal component analysis (PCA) on the scaled data with `RunPCA()`. `ProjectPCA()` scores each gene in the dataset (including genes not included in the PCA) based on their correlation with the calculated components.

 ```r
 # Perform the scoring for all genes